Truman Brothers

-Truman Brothers is an American pop/rock Christian duo composed of brothers Ben and Chad Truman from Nashville, TN.
-The band was formed in Provo, UT in 2005 while the brothers were attending Brigham Young University.
-They were one of the first acts to ever perform at Velour Live Music Gallery.
+Truman Brothers is an American pop/rock Christian duo composed of brothers Ben and Chad Truman from Nashville, Tennessee.
+The band was formed in Provo, Utah in 2005 while the brothers were attending Brigham Young University.

-In 2019, the duo was signed to Shadow Mountain Records in Salt Lake City, UT.
+In 2019, the duo was signed to Shadow Mountain Records in Salt Lake City.
 Their EP, Quiet Revolution, was subsequently released in 2021, debuting at #10 on the iTunes Christian Albums chart.
-In 2022, they won the Praiseworthy Award for Best Original Religious Song for their single "Before the Calm".
+The album led the duo to winning the Praiseworthy Award for Best Original Religious Song ("Before the Calm"). and Best Music Video ("Higher").